AN OASIS OF CALM AWAY FROM OUR SOMETIMES HECTIC CITY

 Laura combines a range of massage techniques including deep tissue and mobilising, to relieve tension and stress.

-From February 2018, treatments on Tuesdays will be with Laura S.
+All treatments on Tuesdays will be with Laura S.

 Photo credit: Michael Poulton